 Because of their experience and attitude, influencers have the trust of their followers on a certain topic.
 This trust can be invaluable for brands.
 Since influencers are viewed as authentic experts in their niche, their endorsement of a brand has a lot higher value than the brand’s endorsement of itself.
 In other words, sponsored content posted by an influencer can have a higher impact than a classic ad created by the brand itself.

-According to a recent study, 63% of consumers trust the word of a friend, a relative, or an influencer, while only 38% of them are likely to trust promotional information when it comes directly from a brand.
-Consequently, 89% of marketers believe that influencer marketing has a return on investment (ROI) comparable to, or even higher than traditional channels of marketing.
+According to a recent study, 69% of consumers trust the word of a friend, a relative, or an influencer over promotional information that comes directly from a brand.
+Consequently, industry professionals now claim that influencer marketing has a ROI 11 times higher than other forms of digital media.

 You can widen your reach by working with influencers who have a larger following in a more general topic, or narrow it down to micro-segments in your industry with the help of influencers highly specialized in a certain niche.